 A New Beginning Because You Want It

 Of the four types of new beginnings, this one is my favorite.
 I admit, I love change.
 I honestly don’t know why...maybe it’s the thought of a challenge and conquering something new for the achiever in me?
 (Achiever is my top strength and it’s the name of my #3 Enneagram personality type, so it’s impossible for me to ignore.)
 I’ve been teaching a college course for almost 10 years, and I still tweak it every summer.
 It drives my husband crazy.

 I realize not everyone is as enthusiastic about change as I am, but there are definitely times when people look forward to something new because it’s exciting or compelling:

-- Getting a new job, moving to another city or state, buying a home, starting a business, pursuing a new hobby, traveling internationally, adopting or fostering children, learning a new language, switching careers, following a dream
+Getting a new job, moving to another city or state, buying a home, starting a business, pursuing a new hobby, traveling internationally, getting married, having or adopting or fostering children, learning a new language, switching careers, following a dream

 My husband and I got married right after college, and in the 23 years since, we have